 3. Sweaters Are a Great Hiding Spot for Lice and Mites

 You are less likely to notice lice and mites covered by a sweater.
 Lice and mites are a common chicken pest that you, as a responsible chicken owner, have to be vigilant about.
-Don’t give lice and mites their own cozy knit headquarters and skip the chicken sweater or chicken jumper.
+Don't give lice and mites their own cozy knit headquarters and skip the knitted sweater or chicken jumper.

 4. Ouch!
 Sweaters and Pinfeathers Don't Mix

 Sweaters can interfere with feather growth.
 When a new feather grows in, it's short, spiky, and covered with a thin sheath.
 These are called pinfeathers.
 It's not pleasant for a chicken to catch new feathers; it hurts like when you catch a hangnail.
 A sweater is ideal for catching prickly pinfeathers and irritating your chicken or causing pain.

 A sweater on your chicken will pick up germs, traces of poop, and coop bedding.
 Therefore, the sweaters, after some wear, will need to be washed.
 Bringing dirty chicken sweaters into you house is unsanitary.
 Are you washing those in your kitchen or bathroom sink?
 Ewww.

 6. Sweaters Can Lead to Bullying or Bloody Chickens

 Chickens are curious creatures, and it's not unusual for them to investigate things by pecking with their beak.
 As you likely know, when chickens draw blood, they'll generally keep going until you have a very injured chicken.
 The last thing you want is for a cute chicken sweater to lead to pecks and bullying.